-As at 30 June 2016, the Board comprised of eight Directors, including Mr Klein, who is the Executive Chairman, and Mr Conway, who is the Finance Director and six Non-Executive Directors.
+The membership of the Board is reviewed by the Board from time to time, having regard to the ongoing requirements of the Company.
+The objective is that the Board should be of a size and composition that is conducive to effective decision making with the benefit of a variety of perspectives, skills and experience.
+As at 30 June 2017, the Board comprised of eight Directors, including Mr Klein, who is the Executive Chairman, and Mr Conway, who is the Finance Director and six Non-Executive Directors.
 Following the completion of the La Mancha transaction on 24 August 2015, Mr Sawiris and Mr de Montessus were appointed as Directors with effect from 1 September 2015.
 Mr Benoit and Mr El Adawy were appointed as their alternates.
-The six Non-Executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.
-The Board believes that the current composition, diversity of skills and experience is appropriate to effectively review and challenge the performance of Management and to exercise independent judgement in discharging their responsibilities and in making decisions.
+Under the Board Charter, the composition of the Board should comprise a majority of Non-Executive Directors who should also be independent directors.
+With the retirement of Mr John Rowe in 2016, the number of independent directors decreased, such that there was equal proportion of independent and non-independent directors which proportion the Board committed to address as part of the Board renewal process.
+In this regard, the Company recently announced the appointment of Ms Hall, an independent director, who joined the Board on 1 October 2017, increasing the proportion of independent directors to a majority from that date.
+The current six Non-Executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.
+The Board believes that with the addition of Ms Hall, the composition, diversity of skills and experience is appropriate to effectively review and challenge the performance of Management and to exercise independent judgement in discharging their responsibilities and in making decisions.